paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-079-national-park-service-management.md

 ### Statutory Notes

 Section, Pub.
 L. 105–391, title IV, § 405, Nov.
 13, 1998, 112 Stat.
 3508, related to protection of concessioner investment.
-Subsecs. (a) to (e) were repealed and reenacted as [section 101915 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section101915&num=0&edition=prelim), National Park Service and Related Programs.
+Subsecs. (a) to (e) were repealed and restated in [section 101915 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section101915&num=0&edition=prelim), National Park Service and Related Programs.
 Subsec. (f), requiring the Secretary to submit a report to Congress not later than 7 years after Nov.
 13, 1998, was repealed as obsolete.

+#### De Novo Review of Value Determination Decisions by United States Court of Federal Claims
+Pub.
+L. 110–161, div.
+F, title I, Dec.
+26, 2007, 121 Stat.
+2107, which provided for de novo review by the United States Court of Federal Claims of certain value determination decisions, was repealed and restated as subsec. (c)(4) of [section 101915 of Title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section101915&num=0&edition=prelim), National Park Service and Related Programs, by Pub.
+L. 113–287, §§ 3, 7, Dec.
+19, 2014, 128 Stat.
+3145, 3272, which Act enacted Title 54.

 <a id="section-5956"></a>